webcyberrob/blog.camunda.org/content/post/2018/02/camunda-bpm-790-alpha2.md

 The user will be locked (not able to login) after reaching predefined maximum number of unsuccessful attempts to login.
 (Bear in mind that only a Camunda administrator is able to unlock users.)

 This mechanism is not applicable if the system uses LDAP configuration.
 Each LDAP vendor offers similar mechanisms allowing you to achieve the same behaviour.

-## Jackson Version Update

-This alpha release is accompanied by a Spin project v.
-1.5.0 release with updated Jackson dependency.
-From now on Spin by default relies on Jackson 2.9.3.

 ## Long Polling to 'Fetch and Lock' External Tasks